bhartiy/learnsellacious/pages/35.marketplace/hyperlocal/docs.md

 _Hyperlocal is compatible to the sellacious version 1.6.x and above.
 If your site isn't updated yet to the latest sellacious, please update it to use hyperlocal and many more exciting feature of sellacious._

 ### Use cases for Sellacius Hyperlocal
 Before we move to installation and configuration part lets understand use cases for Sellacious Hyperlocal.
-Basically there are two use case of hyperlocal
+Basically there are two use cases of hyperlocal
 1. Region based
 2. Radius based

 ### Region Based:
 In region based, hyperlocal displays a search form to find products by Location in Sellacious.
 It is done by **Address matching by Region**.
 If Address Matching is selected as region, then Sellacious will search products by the selected region.
 For example, if it is City/District/State/Country then the results will be displayed from that particular City/District/State/Country.
 In other words it show Stores which can deliver and products which can be delivered to user location.
-**Note:** Sellers can can opt for multiple regions(City/District/State/Country) for delivery of thier products.
+**Note:** Sellers can can opt for multiple regions(City/District/State/Country) for delivery of their products.

 ![](rento%20mozo.png)